 Substance abuse counselors use specific interventions to address unhealthy behaviors, including:

-- Education and planning: The counselor provide education on the behaviors and consequences of substance abuse.
-And will help develop a plan to change unwanted behaviors.
+- Education and planning: The counselor provides education on the behaviors and consequences of substance abuse and will help develop a plan to change unwanted behaviors.

 - Assertiveness training: The client will learn to express themself honestly and respectfully.

 - Relaxation training: Clients learn to find calm and peace without the use of harmful substances.